Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 Were you able to guess that type `isProposal` will be?

-- It will be represented with a `Bool`.
+- It will be represented by a `Bool`.

 Our participant interact interface, looks like this so far: